speps/speps.github.io/content/articles/trespasser-part1.md

 };
 ```

-You'll notice that textures can be paletted which is quite common for space saving in games back then.
+Some members point to offsets into the next file format we'll investigate.
+You'll also notice that textures can be paletted which is quite common for space saving in games back then.

 ### SPZ files